wm-ci/WmCiJava/README.md

 ## Utility API
-Utility Api backend is served on `com.wmci.util.Util` class, a total of 4 testing methods are offered, each one has it's counterpart `WebMethods Integration Server` `Java Service` on `WmCi.util` package, see below the supported methods:
+Utility Api backend is served on `com.wmci.util.Util` class, a total of 4 testing methods are offered, each one has it's own counterpart `WebMethods Integration Server` `Java Service` on `WmCi.util` package, see below the supported methods:

    |Java Method|IS Java Service
 ---|---|---